awsdocs/amazon-ec2-user-guide/doc_source/recycle-bin-factors.md

 **Considerations for AWS Backup**
 + If AWS Backup deletes a snapshot that matches a retention rule, that snapshot is automatically retained by Recycle Bin\.

+**Considerations for archived snapshots**
++ Recycle Bin retention rules also apply to archived snapshots in the archive storage tier\.
+If you delete an archived snapshot that matches a retention rule, that snapshot is retained in the Recycle Bin for the period defined in the retention rule\.

+  Archived snapshots are billed at the rate for archived snapshots while they are in the Recycle Bin\.

+  If a retention rule deletes an archived snapshot from the Recycle Bin before the minimum archive period of 90 days, you are billed for the remaining days\.
+For more information, see [Pricing and billing](snapshot-archive.md#snapshot-archive-pricing)\.

+  To use an archived snapshot that is in the Recycle Bin, you must first recover the snapshot from the Recycle Bin and then restore it from the archive tier to the standard tier\.